-A simple guide to retirement neighborhoods near Greenville
+A simple guide to retirement neighborhoods near Greenville SC

 To create this list, we asked our top Realtors in Greenville SC — the agents who regularly help retirees find their homes and personally tour many of these communities.
-Based on their experience working with buyers who plan to retire in Greenville SC, here are the communities they most often recommend.

 Some are full-service senior living communities with care options, while others are 55+ or lifestyle neighborhoods where you can purchase and own one of the many beautiful Greenville SC homes available today.